 Since then, a lot of men and women during that time began wearing wigs just like the King.
 These hair extensions were often depicted in paintings as huge hairpieces that looked like beehives, only white.
 Perukes, as it was called, was made from frames and horsehair and then wool was woven together with natural hair.

 Eventually, the use of Perukes waned come the 20th century.
 During that time, a lot of people preferred having less complicated hairstyles yet used a kind of hair weave called “switch”.
 The use of these clip in hair extensions became popular as it used real human hair and can be bought at less than $1 for a bunch.

 Another hairstyle became popular at that time called the “pompadour”.
 To achieve the pompadour look, women had to use hair frames and extensions.
 As the years passed, the demand for hair extensions skyrocketed as long hair became a trend during that time.
 Despite the high risk of hair damage due to these hair extensions, it continued to be on-trend especially during the 1960s to 1970s.

 Hair extensions and weaves continued to become a trend during the 1980s and 1990s.
 At this point, African-Americans began using hair extensions and hair weaves on their naturally-kinky hair.
 These also became more affordable and easier to access by everyone.
 More and more hair extension options became available including clip-on and ones that used real or synthetic hair.

 The future of hair extensions

 Hair extensions nowadays have become a common thing.
 It has been popular among both celebrities and ordinary people alike.
 There is also a lot of hair extensions salon that specialized in hair extension.
 It has changed hairstyles and the lives of those who used it.
-If you want to consider getting hair extensions, visit only professional salons that do hair extensions in Bethesda.
+If you want to consider getting hair extensions, visit only professional salons that do hair extensions in Potomac.